hpcgroup/AriesNCL/README.md

 Here 16 is the number of rank per node (reporting_rank_mod) which mpitest was run with.
 RecoverCounters also needs to know the number of nodes which mpitest was run on.

+Other tests demonstrating repeated calls to collect counters are in test2.c and test3.c.
+The first one demonstrates how to call the "Quiet" functions and save or discard counters.
+The second demonstrates repeated calls to the normal functions (which save counters by default).

 ### Release